smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Add addStatus() callbacks, tidy messages
 * Colurs wrong in legend

+#### 25th to 29th July

+* geojson to wellknown text conversion; added framework for processing from intermediare point to end
+* Batch mode now complete; firefox and chrome are OK.
+IE has intermittent problems

 #### Current TODO list (August):

 * ST_Union and area calculations can be done in geoJSON using turf: as it is a geometry collection.